 Help to assure that management is exercising due professional care

 The City Charter (PDF) identifies an Audit Committee comprised of two Bremerton residents, an independent Certified Public Accountant (CPA), and two City Council members.
 The Bremerton Municipal Code allows the City Council to designate one additional member as an alternate, who serves in the absence of one or both of the appointed council members.
 The CPA is approved by the City Council.
-Each January, the Audit Committee selects one member as chairman and one as vice-chairman.
+The Audit Committee selects a Chair and Vice Chair each year.
 The two citizen members are appointed by the Audit Committee.
 The Audit Committee appoints the City Auditor.
 To learn more about the City Auditor, visit the City Auditor's page.